Carson3245/doodlebot/README.md

 ## Features

-- ✅ Moderation slash commands (`/ban`, `/kick`) with basic validation.
+- Moderation slash commands (`/ban`, `/kick`) with basic validation.
-- 💬 `/chat` command for quick friendly replies.
+- Mention-driven conversation flow that keeps responding after the initial ping.
-- 🛡️ Simple cooldown system to avoid command spam.
+- Simple cooldown system to avoid command spam.
-- 🌐 Express dashboard with a REST API and static interface ready to open in Chrome.
+- Express dashboard with a REST API and static interface ready to open in Chrome.
-- ⚙️ Modular structure to add new commands and routes with ease.
+- Modular structure to add new commands and routes with ease.

 ## Requirements